Select Healthcare is the private division of Brighton and Sussex University Hospitals NHS Trust.

 Qualifications: FRCPC – Fellow of Royal College of paediatrics and Child Health of Canada, MRCPCH UK, MBBS India

-Katie Clark is a Senior Paediatric Dietician.
+Katie is a Senior Paediatric Dietician.
 Katie has completed the “Practical Paediatric Allergy Course” run by the Allergy team at St Guy’s and St Thomas and King’s College London.
 She regularly attends the Allergy Academy Study days and is a keen contributor to the local Surrey and Sussex Paediatric Allergy Group.
 She has taken part in research and recruited for a research project in milk allergy.

 Katie has a huge experience in the practical aspects of dietary management of allergy.
 She is keen to learn the most up to date research on food allergy and translate this into practical guidance for the families she sees.
 Katie is registered with the Health and Care Professions Council (Registration Number DT06064).
 She is a member of the British Dietetic Association and British Society for Allergy and Clinical Immunology.

-Edwina Wooler is senior paediatric respiratory nurse specialist at the Royal Alexandra Children’s Hospital in Brighton managing a small team of asthma and cystic fibrosis nurse specialists and working closely with the research nursing team.
+Edwina is a senior paediatric respiratory nurse specialist at the Royal Alexandra Children’s Hospital in Brighton managing a small team of asthma and cystic fibrosis nurse specialists and working closely with the research nursing team.
 She is paediatric trainer for Education for Health and has worked as clinical lead at Asthma UK.
 More recently she has worked for NHS England at the South Coast Strategic Clinical Network looking at transition of young people with long term conditions to adult care.
 Her daily work involves reviewing children admitted to hospital with asthma and running a nurse led out patient service.
 Other areas of expertise are allergy and anaphylaxis management and teaching.

 The Sussex Orthopaedic Treatment Centre (SOTC) provides high quality orthopaedic specialist care and treatment.